OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ### Add the resource file that contains the localized strings

 The JavaScript resource file contains the strings used for the add-in UI.
-The sample add-in UI has an `<h1>` element that displays a greeting, and a `<p>` element that introduces the add-in to the user.
+The HTML for the sample add-in UI contains an `<h1>` element that displays a greeting, and a `<p>` element that introduces the add-in to the user.

 To enable localized strings for the heading and paragraph, you place the strings in a separate resource file.
 The resource file creates a JavaScript object that contains a separate JavaScript Object Notation (JSON) object for each set of localized strings.
 The resource file also provides a method for getting back the appropriate JSON object for a given locale.